luikore/magan/readme.md

     we_are = <!\w \w+

-## Qualifiers
+## Quantifiers

 ### Possesive

-We support the following possessive qualifiers for all grammar expressions.
+We support the following possessive quantifiers for all grammar expressions.
 The term "possessive" means the repeat count is fixed for self-longest-match, won't backtrack for less repeat counts.

     a+ # one or more a
     a* # zero or more a
     a? # zero or one a

-They are the same as "greedy" qualifiers described in PEG papers, but we prefer the term "possessive" to distinguish them from the real "greedy" ones as described below.
+They are the same as "greedy" quantifiers described in PEG papers, but we prefer the term "possessive" to distinguish them from the real "greedy" ones as described below.

 ### Greedy

-A greedy qualifier backtracks to maximize the match length for the literal chain it belongs to.
-The following greedy qualifiers are currently limited to be put after literals --- that is --- they can not be put after an expression containing any references.
+A greedy quantifiers backtracks to maximize the match length for the literal chain it belongs to.
+The following greedy quantifiers are currently limited to be put after literals --- that is --- they can not be put after an expression containing any references.

     'a'+* # one or more 'a', backtracks if consecutive literal pattern not match
           # it backtracks from longest to shortest